gryzus24/ziew/README.md

       * [%]buffers   - memory used for filesystem metadata cache,
       * [%]cached    - memory used for the page cache (excludes buffers),
       * [%]used      - used memory (total - available),
-      * total        - total system memory,
+      * [%]total     - total system memory,
-      * dirty        - memory waiting to get written back to disk,
+      * [%]dirty     - memory waiting to get written back to disk,
-      * writeback    - memory actively being written back to disk.
+      * [%]writeback - memory actively being written back to disk.

     Colors
       [+] default